 Digital signage is an educational tool designed to create an informed community through the announcement of events and the distribution of other information of interest to the community.
 Visit website http://services.pepperdine.edu/digitalsignage/ to submit content to be posted on digital signage.

-All first-year students planning to take the California Bar Examination are encouraged to register with the California Committee of Bar Examiners within 90 days of the first day of school.
-Registration forms are available in the Student Information and Services Office during the month of September.
+All first-year students planning to take the California Bar Examination are encouraged to register with the California Committee of Bar Examiners online within 90 days of the first day of school.
 Students planning to take out-of-state bar examinations should contact the individual state bar for specifics pertaining to that state exam.

 All students are automatically members of the Student Bar Association.
 The SBA serves the student body by sponsoring social and educational functions during the year, and by representing the students in matters involving the school administration.
 Officers and class representatives of the Student Bar Association are elected by the student body.
-The SBA office is located on the first floor of the law school. http://law.pepperdine.edu/student-life/groups/student-bar-association/
+The SBA office is located on the first floor of the law school in the cafeteria.

 There are numerous student organizations in the law school.
-Information on specific organizations are in the law school catalog.
-In addition, current news regarding student organizations can be found in the Law School Dicta, on the Digital Signage monitors and on the student organization message boards on the first floor. http://law.pepperdine.edu/student-life/groups/
+Current news regarding student organizations can be found in the Weekly Newsletters, on the Digital Signage monitors and on the student organization message boards on the first floor.

 All transcripts are prepared and mailed from the Student Information and Services Office.
 Request for transcripts may be secured from that office or the website.
 While official transcripts will be delivered or mailed to students upon request, students are cautioned that most institutions will not accept transcripts unless mailed directly from the law school.